Rik Van Steenbergen: Career

 Van Steenbergen was considered a "medical marvel" due to the exceptional large heart he had.

 He started cycling as a professional during World War II in 1942, after being an amateur since he was 14.
 Although the official age limit was 21, it was decided that he could enter the professional circuit directly at the age of 18.
 The next year, he won his first important races, and became Belgian road cycling champion.
 In 1944, he won the Tour of Flanders classic, which he won again two years later.

 During his career, which lasted until 1966, Van Steenbergen won several more classics: Paris–Roubaix, Paris–Brussels and Milan–San Remo.
-He also won the World Road Cycling Championships three times (1949 Copenhagen, 1956 Copenhagen and 1957 Waregem), equalling the (still standing) record of Alfredo Binda.
+He also won the World Road Cycling Championships three times (1949 Copenhagen, 1956 Copenhagen and 1957 Waregem), equaling the (still standing) record of Alfredo Binda.
 His last world title, a year after his second, was won in front of a home crowd.
 In addition, he placed third in the first post-war world championships in 1946.
 He held the Ruban Jaune for seven years for winning the 1948 Paris-Roubaix in a record average speed for a professional race, covering the 246 km at an average of 43.612 km per hour.

 His sporting achievements, combined with his physical appearance and natural authority made him a rider who was looked up to in the peloton, with or without fear.
 It earned him nicknames like The Boss or El Rey (the king).

 Van Steenbergen also excelled on the track.
 He won 40 Six-day events, 276 Omniums and improved two world records.
 His track capabilities made him an excellent road sprinter.
 However, due to his size, he usually had difficulty climbing, which prevented him from winning major stage races.
 He nevertheless placed 2nd in the 1951 Giro d'Italia.

 Between 1949 and 1957 he won four stages in the Tour de France and wore the yellow jersey for two days.
 In the same period he won fifteen stages in the Giro d'Italia and rode in the leader's pink jersey for nine days.
 In the Vuelta a España, he achieved six stage victories and the points classification and wore the amarillo jersey for one day.
 In 1951 he won the Tour of the West in France.
 The following year he won the Tour of Argentina.
 It is widely believed that he could have competed for victory in Grand Tours and other stage races had he concentrated on them, instead of racing almost every race he could enter.